GreenFluxLLC/google-apps-script-utils/scripts/Get Contacts For Label/README.md

 ## Overview

 This Google Apps Script integrates with the Google Contacts API to retrieve contacts and contact groups.
 The script exposes a web endpoint that accepts GET requests with parameters to specify the desired operation, such as retrieving contacts belonging to a specific label or fetching all contact groups.

+This can be used in other platforms and tools like Appsmith, AppSheet, Bubble, etc. to provide a dropdown list of contacts from your Google account.

 > Original Blog Post: https://blog.greenflux.us/adding-gmail-contacts-to-appsmith-using-apps-script

 ## Usage